 It may be tempting to think that the easiest way to maintain customer relationships is to sell the customer exactly what they say they want.
 This is understandable: No one wants to lose an account altogether by taking a risk attempting to upsell and then making a fatal mistake if it doesn’t go well.
 But the best path forward is to focus on expanding the relationship in a way that enables the seller to be buyer-centric.
 Traditional upselling, by contrast, is seller-centric.

 Being buyer-centric with existing accounts requires excellent account planning.
 Account planning goes beyond simply renewing existing products or a list of future products to present to the buyer.
-A real account plan is a living document that defines the goals of the relationship with a focus on actual value.
+A real account plan is a living document that defines the goals of the relationship with a focus on actual value, with sales effectiveness metrics playing a key role in shaping behavior with data.

 Sales organizations with a buyer-centric account planning approach see a lift over organizations with only modest sales planning.
 As documented in the CSO Insights 2018-2019 Sales Performance Report, those with highly effective account planning win 15 percent more deals and have 15 percent more sellers making goal than those with poor account planning.